How does this medication work? What will it do for me?

-Each oval, debossed, yellow, film-coated, extended-release tablet debossed with the Abbott logo and "LC" on one side, contains 500 mg of clarithromycin.
+Each oval, yellow, film-coated, extended-release tablet debossed with the Abbott logo and "LC" on one side, contains 500 mg of clarithromycin.
 Nonmedicinal ingredients: cellulosic polymers, lactose monohydrate, magnesium stearate, propylene glycol, Quinoline Yellow Lake E104, sorbitan monooleate, talc, titanium dioxide, and vanillin.
 This medication does not contain tartrazine.

 How should I use this medication?

 Adults: The recommended adult dose of clarithromycin tablets is 250 mg to 500 mg twice daily (every 12 hours) for 7 to 14 days, depending on the condition being treated.

 The recommended adult dose of the extended-release form of clarithromycin is 1,000 mg (2 tablets) once daily for 5 to 14 days, depending on the condition being treated.

 For the treatment and prevention of MAC, the usual dose of clarithromycin is 500 mg twice daily.
 When used with other medications to kill H. pylori, the usual dose of clarithromycin is 500 mg twice daily for 10 days.